vectordotdev/content-old/posts/web-scraping-using-lxml-python.md

 new_releases = doc.xpath('//div[@id="tab_newreleases_content"]')[0]
 ```

 This statement will return a list of all the `divs` in the HTML page which have an id of `tab_newreleases_content`.
-Now because we know that only one div on the page has this id we can simply take out the first element from the list (`[0]`) and that would be our required `div`.
+Now because we know that only one div on the page has this id we can take out the first element from the list (`[0]`) and that would be our required `div`.
 Let's break down the `xpath` and try to understand it:

 - `//` these double forward slashes tell `lxml` that we want to search for all tags in the HTML document which match our requirements/filters.
 Another option was to use `/` (a single forward slash).
 The single forward slash returns only the immediate child tags/nodes which match our requirements/filters
 - `div` tells `lxml` that we are searching for `divs` in the HTML page